vegastrike/vegastrike.github.io/assets/installation.md

 Once installed there should be a `Vega Strike: Upon the Coldest Sea` shortcut available in your Desktop Environment.

+### Linux: Desktop Environments

+Please note that each Desktop Environment also has it's own GUI tooling for installing individual packages.
+Please make sure to download the appropriate packages for your distribution (see below) and then use the GUI tooling for your platform and environment if you like.
+Just be sure to install them in the correct order.

+The remaining Linux instructions will provide command-line oriented instructions.

 ### Linux: Red Hat/CentOS/Fedora

 The `dnf` packaging tool provides support for directly installing from a URL: